Nishit41/Modern-Full-Stack-React-Projects/README.md

 You (frontend dev) work locally using Vite or npm start.

-Backend is already deployed in INT, so you point your API calls to the remote backend URL.
+Backend is already deployed in ENV, so you poENV your API calls to the remote backend URL.

 Dockerfile is optional here — you don’t need to containerize your frontend just to test locally.